axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

 <h1>Revenue</h1>
  <ul>
   <li><strong>rBuddyNeighbors</strong> pay a membership fee to become rBuddyNeighbors.com members.
-That's (mostly) it.
+That&rsquo;s (mostly) it.
 This will be a very small fee and the top-line growth for rBuddyNeighbors.com is based on that.
 Our financial success is based on volume with lots (and lots) of people signing up.</li>
-  <li>We will also pay and collect for the goods, but there won't be any markup.</li>
+  <li>We will also pay and collect for the goods, but there won&rsquo;t be any markup.</li>
   <li>Buddies may get rewards for their service.
 The trick is not to let these <span class="_quotespan">rewards</span> become the goal for members.
 The goal is for Neighbors to get to know other Neighbors.
 For example, they may get valuable reward for their community.</li>
   <li><strong>rBuddyNeighbors</strong> are our only paying customers.
 They and their neighborhoods must be the primary beneficiaries.
 I believe that our democracy will be the ultimate beneficiary.</li>
-  <li><strong>rBuddyNeighbor</strong>'s purpose is to make it easy to have Neighbors meet each other in real life, being serviciable to one another, bonding over a good deed done, a good deed received.</li>
+  <li><strong>rBuddyNeighbor</strong>&rsquo;s purpose is to make it easy to have Neighbors meet each other in real life, being serviciable to one another, bonding over a good deed done, a good deed received.</li>
   <li><strong>rBuddyNeighbor</strong> does not depend on goods outlets or any other revenue.
 Members are customers.
 Clear and simple.</li>
   <li>Outlets can contribute to local funds and projects on behalf of <strong>rBuddyNeighbors</strong>.
 Not, <span class="_quotespan">Check out your Tuesday discounts&rdquo; but &ldquo;come Tuesday and get your <strong>rBuddyNeighbors</strong> and we&rsquo;ll contribute X% of all sales to &hellip;</span></li>
  </ul>